return to Natural Dog Health Remedies

 Natural Diet

 Feed your dog a natural, preferably home-prepared diet.
 Use tonic herbs on a regular basis to detox and strengthen the immune system.
-(Please refer to our page on Dog Skin Irritations on this topic.)
+(Please refer to my article on Dog Skin Irritations on this topic.)

 Regular Grooming